uviclibraries/genai-notebooklm/7-k-12-educators.md

 and what they all share in the centre.
 ```

-Google Notebook will describe the sections in text.
+Gemini Notebook will describe the sections in text.
 Students can then draw or fill in a physical or digital Venn diagram from that description — connecting the AI output to a hands-on task.

 ### Perspective and theme prompt:
 ```